varun196/ubuntu/Sauron_the_all_seeing_eye/README.md

 `--keymap` uses keymap.
 For ubuntu, use the above keymap.

 `-d` option to map device.
-Map external keyboard.
-Identify by:
+Identify external device by:
 `cat /dev/input/eventX`

 ## Awaken Sauron on bootup